Keyboard–switch database Keyboard details

 The most readily accessible date source is the label on the back of the keyboard.
 The date may take various forms: Cherry use cryptic codes, some brands place the date into the serial number, and in some instances the manufacture date is written in full.

 The next best date source is the case moulding.
 Case mouldings provide unambiguous, easily readable dates.

-Most modern keyboards contain at least one integrated circuit, the microcontroller (computer on a chip) that drives the keyboard.
+Most keyboards contain at least one integrated circuit.
+In many cases, this is the microcontroller (computer on a chip) that drives the keyboard, which on a modern keyboard may be the only IC present.
 Older keyboards in particular typically have additional support chips.
-Many of these chips bear a manufacture date, typically in the four digit year-week format.
-Unfortunately, the date codes often feature extraneous (for our purposes!) letters, while a lot of product codes also contain exactly four digits.
-The best example of misleading codes is Ortek’s microcontrollers, which contain unrecognisable codes that in most cases are fairly plausible date codes: the first two digits being a reasonable year, and the second two digits seldom exceeding 52.
-For example:
+These chips typically a manufacture date; this date is frequently in the four digit year-week format (“YYWW”), but other formats have been used.
+Unfortunately, the date codes often feature extraneous (for our purposes!) letters, while a lot of product codes also contain exactly four digits, so identification of the date code can be tricky.

 Keyboards typically contain at least one printed circuit board; this is true even of rubber dome over membrane keyboards.
 In some cases, the PCB is dated by way of etching or by a paper label.
 Four digit week-year codes can be found especially on Hi-Tek/NMB keyboards.
 Mitsumi use their “price sticker” labels that give just the year (in six-digit form), or possibly the week and year (eight-digit) codes.

 Be aware that many PCBs also bear a copyright year; this is the year that that the circuitry was designed, and is not necessarily the year that the keyboard was made.
 In the case of Chicony, whose PCBs typically name the switch type used, drop-in replacement switches (e.g. Aristotle for Cherry MX) may not result in a new PCB being drawn up.